Counting

 In a persistent effort to pursue a transcendence from the material to the non-material, her work evokes the conceptual exploration of “non-doing” and “non-making”.
 Kimsooja’s work transforms simple and everyday actions into moments of meditation and transcendence.
 Wrapping and unfolding, tying and untying, connecting and disconnecting, Kimsooja’s art links various dualities and enacts a shift from material to immaterial.

 After studying painting in Seoul, Kimsooja completed a residency at a lithography studio at the École Nationale Supérieure des Beaux-arts in Paris (1984- 1985).
-She has been honoured with numerous renowned awards, among them Lucas van Leyden Fund (2020), the HO-AM-Prize, a lifetime achievement in the arts (2015), John Simon Guggenheim Fellowship (2013-2014), and most recently Okgwan, The Order of Cultural Merit, Seoul, Korea (2021).
+She has been honoured with numerous renowned awards, among them Lucas van Leyden Fund (2020), the HO-AM-Prize, a lifetime achievement in the arts (2015), John Simon Guggenheim Fellowship (2013-2014), Okgwan, The Order of Cultural Merit, Seoul, Korea (2021), and most recently the Fukuoka Art and Culture Prize (2024) and Officier des Arts et Lettre from the French Minister of Culture (2025).

 mirror floor panels, site-specific